JuliaSparse/Pardiso.jl/README.md

 ## Installation

+The package itself is installed with `Pkg.add("Pardiso")` but you also need to follow the installation instructions below to install a working PARDISO library.

 ### MKL PARDISO

 * Set the `MKLROOT` environment variable.
 See the [MKL getting started manual](https://software.intel.com/en-us/articles/intel-mkl-103-getting-started) for a thorough guide how to set this variable correctly.